Kiddo-Kris/TheBlackArmsSDX/README.md

 Welcome to the OFFICIAL GITHUB for The Black Arms SDX!

+If your seeing this on another account besides PhoenixAceVFX (mine) then someone else has reposted this

 This is a publicly available SDX that I work on with help from others!

 So far the SDX has gone through MANY CHANGES and they are as below!